 EISP scholarships are for students who will be attending K - 12 Virginia private schools.
-Scholarship recipients must be both U.S. citizens and Virginia residents from families whose household income is 300% or less of the federal poverty guideline or, in the case of a student with a disability (documented by a current IEP), 400% or below.
+Scholarship recipients must be both U.S. citizens and Virginia residents from families whose household income is 300% or less of the federal poverty guideline or, in the case of a student with an Individualized Education Program (IEP), 400% or less.
 Students from low and middle-income families, who would otherwise not have access to private school education, now have this opportunity.

 Income guidelines for the 2019-2020 school year: